John Grisham: Writing career

-This house in Lepanto, Arkansas, was the house used in the Hallmark Hall of Fame movie A Painted House.
+This house in Lepanto, Arkansas, was featured in the TV movie A Painted House, adapted from Grisham's novel.

 Although he failed English in community college, Grisham received praise for his writing while taking a business correspondence course during law school.
 Grisham said a case that inspired his first novel came in 1984, but it was not his case.
 He heard a 12-year-old girl telling a jury what had happened to her.
 Her story intrigued Grisham.
 He saw how the members of the jury cried as she told them about having been raped and beaten.
 "I remember staring at the defendant and wishing I had a gun."
 It was then, Grisham later wrote in The New York Times, that a story was born.
 Over the next three years, he wrote his first book, A Time to Kill.
 The book was rejected by 28 publishers before Wynwood Press, an unknown publisher, agreed to give it a modest 5,000 copy printing.
 It was published in June 1988.

 The day after Grisham completed A Time to Kill, he began work on his second novel, The Firm.
 The Firm remained on The New York Times Best Seller list for 47 weeks, and became the seventh bestselling novel of 1991.
 This would begin a streak of having one of the top 10 best selling novels of the year for nearly the next two decades.
-In 1992 and 1993 he had the second-bestselling book of the year with The Pelican Brief and The Client, and from 1994 to 2000 he had the number one bestselling book every year.
-In 2001 Grisham did not have the bestselling book of the year, but had both the second and third books on the list with Skipping Christmas and A Painted House.
+In 1992 and 1993, he had the second-bestselling book of the year with The Pelican Brief and The Client, and from 1994 to 2000 he had the number one bestselling book every year.
+In 2001, Grisham did not have the bestselling book of the year, but had both the second and third books on the list with Skipping Christmas and A Painted House.

 In 1992, The Firm was made into a film starring Tom Cruise and Ed Harris and was released in June 1993, grossing $270 million.
 A feature film version of The Pelican Brief starring Julia Roberts and Denzel Washington was released later that year and grossed $195 million.
 Following their success, Regency Enterprises paid Grisham $2.25 million for the rights to The Client which was released in 1994 starring Susan Sarandon and Tommy Lee Jones.
 Universal Pictures then commissioned Grisham with the highest amount ever for an unpublished novel, paying $3.75 million for the rights to The Chamber.
 In August 1994, New Regency paid a record $6 million for the rights to A Time to Kill, with Grisham asking for a guarantee that Joel Schumacher, the director of The Client, would direct.